 What kinds of foods can stimulate my metabolism?

-Foods high in protein, spicy peppers, and green tea boost your metabolism.
+Foods high in protein, spicy peppers, and green tea boost metabolism.
 Drinking plenty of water also helps.

 Does meal timing impact my metabolism?